Generalized splines on graphs with two labels and polynomial splines on cycles: Applications

-Note that $G_{\Delta}$ is the classical graph dual to $\Delta$ and that the dual edge-labeling $\alpha_{\Delta}$ is the function that assigns to each edge $uv$ in $G_{\Delta}$ the ideal generated by the equation of the line at the intersection of the triangles corresponding to $u$ and $v$.
+Note that if $\Delta$ is a triangulation embedded in the plane, we may consider its vertices and edges as a planar graph, in which case $G_{\Delta}$ is the usual (combinatorial) dual graph to $\Delta$.
+In this case, the dual edge-labeling $\alpha_{\Delta}$ is the function that assigns to each edge $uv$ in $G_{\Delta}$ the ideal generated by the equation of the line at the intersection of the triangles corresponding to $u$ and $v$.
+We note that the edge-labeling of Figure \ref{figure: example of non-homogenized graph} cannot occur in a graph $G_{\Delta}$ dual to a standard triangulation $\Delta$ because all edge-labels $\alpha_{\Delta}(uv)$ have the form $(ax+by+c)^{r+1}$ for some $a, b, c \in \mathbb{R}$.

 Billera proved that the dual map is actually an isomorphism of vector spaces between classical splines and splines as defined in Definition~\ref{def:generalizedspline}.
 In other words, the splines used in this paper are a kind of dualization of classical splines.
 We describe Billera's result in Proposition~\ref{proposition: billera result} below.
 We do not give a formal definition of {\em simplex}, {\em strongly connected}, or {\em link} and instead refer the interested reader to either \cite{Bil88} or any introductory text on polytopes (see, for example, \cite{Zie95}).
 Recall also that for principal ideals, a power of an ideal is equal to the ideal generated by that power of the generator.